 LIMITED: CIA cryptonym of one of three bases which provided photographic surveillance of the Soviet Embassy in Mexico City.
 LIONION: CIA cryptonym for photographic surveillance operations aimed at the Cuban diplomatic compound in Mexico City after July, 1964.
 Listening post: See electronic intercept base.

-- Logs: A list of photographs taken and the times they were taken prepared by agents in the photographic base houses. - Monitors: Describes individuals who worked in the electronic intercept base listening to conversations on telephone lines subject to wiretaps and summarizing those conversations they deemed to be important.
+Logs: A list of photographs taken and the times they were taken prepared by agents in the photographic base houses.
+Monitors: Describes individuals who worked in the electronic intercept base listening to conversations on telephone lines subject to wiretaps and summarizing those conversations they deemed to be important.
 Officer: CIA career employee.

 Operation: A subpart of a project.
 Often used interchangably with "project".
 Operations officer: CIA career employee; term usually used in connection with an employee with responsibility for a particular operation or project.

-- Penetration agent: An agent who works inside a target institution.
-For example, LI-crypt worked for the CIA in the Cuban Embassy in Mexico City. - P file: Designation assigned to a personality file in the CIA's Mexico City Station.
+Penetration agent: An agent who works inside a target institution.
+For example, LI-crypt worked for the CIA in the Cuban Embassy in Mexico City.
+P file: Designation assigned to a personality file in the CIA's Mexico City Station.
 A file for the retention of information in written form arranged according to individual's names.
 Photographic base: House, apartment, or building used for housing of photographic surveillance equipment and the agents who operate it.
 Always located near the target.

-2001015 Classification:
+2001015 Classification: Util all 20115 40 Classified by derivation:

-(This form is to be used for material extracted from CIA-controlled documents.)

-- Pitched: Made an effort to recruit as an agent, asset or source. - Production: Materials or information generated by an operation or project. - Project: A group or set of operations by the CIA aimed at a specific person, institution or thing, with the aim of collecting information, influencing behavior, etc. - Project files: A folder for the retention of information generated by, or relating to a project.
-Generally broken down into four sub-files: Development and plans, production; support; and operations. - Psuedonym: False name assigned to CIA officers for use in communication channels. - Pulse camera: A camera with a shutter that is automatically tripped by a triggering device activated by changes in light density. - Resuma: Daily summary of important conversations on surveilled telephone lines prepared by monitors in the listening post. - Selected Out: Phrase used when a Foreign Service officer is retired after having been in one grade for the maximum period of time and is not considered qualified for promotion to a higher grade. - Source: A person who either wittingly or unwittingly provides information to the CIA. - Station: A CIA over-seas installation.
-It is the Headquarters for operations in a particular country and is ussually located describes in which it is situated.
+(This form is to be used for material extracted from CIA-controlled documents.) - 303 - Pitched: Made an effort to recruit as an agent, asset or source.
+Production: Materials or information generated by an operation or project.
+Project: A group or set of operations by the CIA aimed at a specific person, institution or thing, with the aim of collecting information, influencing behavior, etc. Project files: A folder for the retention of information generated by, or relating to a project.
+Generally broken down into four sub-files: Development and plans, production; support; and operations.
+Psuedonym: False name assigned to CIA officers for use in communication channels.
+Pulse camera: A camera with a shutter that is automatically tripped by a triggering device activated by changes in light density.
+Resuma: Daily summary of important conversations on surveilled telephone lines prepared by monitors in the listening post.
+Selected Out: Phrase used when a Foreign Service officer is retired after having been in one grade for the maximum period of time and is not considered qualified for promotion to a higher grade.
+Source: A person who either wittingly or unwittingly provides information to the CIA.
+Classification:

-Subject file: Folder for the retention of information in written form arranged by the subject matter of the information contained ed by derivation

-(This form is to be used for material extracted from CIA-controlled documents.)

-Target: A person, institution or thing at which a project, operation or pitch is aimed.
+Subject file: Folder for the retention of information in written form arranged by the subject matter of the information contained the information in the information contained the information in the information in the information contained the information in the information in Cassified by derivation (This form is to be used for material extracted from CIA-controlled documents.) - 304 - Target: A person, institution or thing at which a project, operation or pitch is aimed.
 VLS-2 trigger device: A machine which automatically triggers the shutter of a camera when it senses a change in light density.
-Used along with a camera and a spotting scope in a "pulse camera."
+Used along with a camera and a spotting scope in a "pulse camera." -436 Classification:

-The second

-Classified by derivation.

-(This form is to be used for material extracted from CIA-controlled documents.)

-APPENDIX SEVEN: LISTING OF CIA DOCUMENTS CITED.

-Annual Fitness Report on Ann Goodpasture, 1/14/64.

-Article, with note in margin, in Oswald P file, by Robert S. Allen and Paul Scott, "CIA Withheld Vital Intelligence from Warren Commission," 10/21/64.

-$\mathbf{c}$ .